manyagupta-21/FilingIQ/README.md

 ## 🔒 Security Notes

 - `.env` is gitignored — never commit your API key
-- `APP_PASSWORD` enables a simple password gate; required for public exposure
+- `APP_PASSWORD` in `.env` enables a password gate for public exposure via ngrok
-- Streamlit binds to all interfaces by default — use `--server.address=127.0.0.1` for local-only
-- SEC filings are public domain, safe to redistribute
+- Bank filings are public domain, safe to redistribute

 ---